Brand portfolio success: The comprehensive guide

 A single master brand strategy, or branded house, puts one powerful brand at the helm of every product, service and brand asset.
 This unified approach means every product shares the same brand DNA, reinforcing a strong, cohesive identity across all customer touchpoints.

 Take Apple, as an example.
-Every product – whether it’s an iPhone, iPad, Apple TV+, or MacBook – carries the Apple name, while offering a unique service.
-Despite existing in different product categories – be it technology or entertainment – each and every product contributes to Apple’s brand promise of innovation, design, and premium quality.
+Every product, whether it’s an iPhone, iPad, Apple TV+, or MacBook, carries the Apple name, while offering a unique service.
+Despite existing in different product categories, such as technology or entertainment, each and every product contributes to Apple’s brand promise of innovation, design, and premium quality.
 Ultimately, this lets Apple enter new markets with instant credibility, powered by the trust consumers have in the brand.

 House of brands strategy

 A perfect example?
 Unilever.
-This global powerhouse owns over a vast number of brands (over 400 to be exact) – Dove, Ben & Jerry’s, Comfort, Lynx, Simple, Marmite, and more – each with its own unique identity, audience, and positioning.
+This global powerhouse owns a vast number of brands, including Dove, Ben & Jerry’s, Comfort, Lynx, Simple, Marmite, and more, each with its own unique identity, audience, and positioning.
+This setup requires strong brand portfolio management skills, but can make for one very powerful business.

 Endorsed brands strategy